imsrv/imsrv/README.md

 I'm a Full Stack Developer, CTO, and Co-Founder currently working on some exciting projects at Brainbucks and We RNS IT Solutions Pvt Ltd. With a strong background in both backend and frontend technologies, I'm passionate about building scalable and efficient web applications.

 - 🔭 **Current Projects:**
+  - Edvice ICC Hub - Platform that connects Students with Career Counselors for right career advice.

+- 🌱 **Currently Learning:**
+  - Advanced AWS & Azure Cloud
+  - Advanced DevOps CI/CD Pipelines
+  - Advance ReactJS & React Native
+  - Python

+- **Worked on:**
   - Brainbucks: An app-based startup offering quiz-based games for competitive Indian govt job exams.
   - Intellix360: A platform developed at We RNS IT Solutions Pvt Ltd.

-- 🌱 **Currently Learning:**
-  - AWS & Azure Cloud
-  - DevOps CI/CD Pipelines
-  - ReactJS & React Native
+  - E-commerce marketplace b2b platform development
+  - Payment Solutions development

 - 👯 **Looking to Collaborate On:**
   - Innovative tech solutions